 Continue reading “Black Crested Mangabey Monkey”

-The Guinea Baboon (Papio papio) is a terrestrial primate monkey.
+The Guinea Baboon (Papio papio) is a terrestrial primate monkey in the Cercopithecidae family.
 It is not an ape, because apes do not have tails.
 The Guinea Baboon is a monkey, because monkeys have tails.
 It is related to the Hamadryas Baboon and the Savanna Baboon.

 The Guinea Baboon has thick, rough, reddish-brown fur with a dark blackish hairless face surrounded by a small mane.
 It has small ears and a dark dog-like protruding snout (nose).
 Its canine teeth are long and sharp.
 It has a long tail.It has rough patches on its buttocks, called ischial callosities, that provide a pad for sitting.